1. Sport empowers young leaders

 7. Sport creates a ripple effect down the pipeline

 Sport inherently provides an incredible mentoring system, where peers look up to successful peers and coaches replicate successful strategies used by other coaches.
-Coaches’ influence on the field continues ‘off the field’ as well, inspiring some young athletes to channel their professional sport heroes and challenge coaches in their communities to take a stand against domestic violence and sexual assault.
-In this way, the sport system can align efforts to leverage this exponential impact toward ending sexual and domestic violence
+Their influence continues ‘off the field’ as well, inspiring some young athletes to channel their professional sport heroes and challenge coaches in their communities to take a stand against domestic violence and sexual assault.

 8. Sport lifts up female athletes as leaders (not just potential victims)